fmukaba/ML_Handwriting_Recognizer/README.md

 <img src= "./images/picture2.JPG" alt="accuracy2">

-Then I changed the epochs from 50 to 75 and increased the testing instances to 10,000 and I got the results shown in picture1.
+Then I changed the epochs from 50 to 75 and increased the testing instances to 10,000 and I got the results shown in the first picture.

+### What I learned:

+    Artificial Neural networks